How to Choose Your Cruise: French Polynesia and Pacific

 The challenge of choosing a South Pacific Silversea cruise is not the why of it but the where.
 Here is your guide to departure and arrival ports in the South Pacific as well as the nuances of the itineraries.

-Silversea uses a handful of ports to embark and disembark guests from their adventure into the islands of the South Pacific.
+Silversea uses a handful of ports to embark and disembark guests from their adventure into the islands of French Polynesia and Pacific.

-Papeete, Tahiti: Papeete, the capital of the islands of French Polynesia, is on Tahiti, the largest island and a popular turnaround port for South Pacific sailings.
+Papeete, Tahiti: Papeete, the capital of the islands of French Polynesia, is on Tahiti, the largest island and a popular turnaround port for such sailings.
 Halfway between Los Angeles and Sydney, Tahiti is equally removed from the U.S and Australia, although its time zone is the same as Hawaii’s.

 Besides its commercial cruise port, Papeete is home to Faa’a International Airport, making it a busy crossroads for visitors and locals throughout the South Pacific and a convenient place to begin or end a transpacific adventure.
 Alluring black and white sand beaches also result in one of the island’s most eye-catching souvenirs: the black pearl.